 Click the "Repair" button, once the repair action is completed, there appears a window telling you to save and preview the repaired video.
 Click OK to save the repaired video.

-After your video has been repaired, Wondershare will notify you with the repair success message.
+After your video has been repaired, Wondershare will notify you of the repair success message.

 When the problem occurs, we suggest you install all pending Windows updates and check.
 If your HP or Asus laptop still freezes when watching videos, below are the common and practical solutions you can try.